Size of exceptional sets in weakly mixing systems: Introduction

+The existence of weakly mixing systems that are not strongly mixing was shown by R. V. Chacon \cite{chacon} (see also \cite{chacon2}) and is commonly referred to as the Chacon transformation\footnote{There are more than one transformations that go by the same name of ``Chacon transformation'', and in particular the one we use here is not the one that appears in Chacon's original paper.
+Our definition of the Chacon map is given in Section~\ref{sec:chacon}.}.
+There are also other intermediate notions of mixing, such as mildly mixing (equivalently, having no nontrivial rigid factor; in particular $\liminf_{n\to\infty} \mu(A \triangle T^{-n} A) > 0$ for every $A$ with $0<\mu(A)<1$) and lightly mixing (i.e. $\liminf_{n\to\infty} \mu(A \cap T^{-n} B) > 0$ for all $A,B$ with $\mu(A),\mu(B)>0$), which are related in the following manner.

+The present paper takes a complementary quantitative viewpoint: rather than placing a system in the mild/light mixing hierarchy, we measure how large the set of times excluded from mixing-type convergence must be.
+We do not pursue a general characterization of this size in terms of mild or light mixing.

-The existence of weakly mixing systems that are not strongly mixing was shown in R. V. Chacon \cite{chacon} (See also \cite{chacon2}).
-This system is commonly referred to as the Chacon transformation.
-It has trivial centralizer and minimal self-joinings of all orders.
-It is non-rigid and not isomorphic to its inverse \cite{Junco} \cite{Junco2} \cite{Fieldsteel} (See also \cite{Bell}).
-A transformation $T$ is $\alpha$-mixing if there is a subsequence of transformation $T^{m_k}$ converging weakly to $\alpha \Theta+(1-\alpha)\text{Id}$ where $\Theta$ is the ortho-projector to constants.
-The Chacon transformation is not $\alpha$-mixing for $0\leq \alpha\leq 1$ \cite{Alpha}.
-We also study further properties of the Chacon transformation in this paper.
+The original Chacon map \cite{chacon} is known to be mildly mixing but not lightly mixing, while the map considered in our paper is known to be lightly mixing (but not strongly mixing) \cite{Friedman,Alpha}.
+The original Chacon map also has a trivial centralizer and minimal self-joinings of all orders.
+It is non-rigid and not isomorphic to its inverse \cite{Junco} \cite{Junco2} \cite{Fieldsteel} (see also \cite{Bell}).
+A transformation \(T\) is \(\alpha\)-mixing if there is a subsequence \(T^{m_k}\) converging weakly to \(\alpha\,\Theta + (1-\alpha)\mathrm{Id}\), where \(\Theta\) is the orthoprojector onto the constants.
+The Chacon transformation is not \(\alpha\)-mixing for \(0\le\alpha\le1\) \cite{Alpha}.
+King \cite{king1988joining} introduced the joining-rank invariant and analyzed the fine structural hierarchy of finite-rank mixing maps.

 There are some generalizations of the Chacon transformation.
-T. Adams, N. Friedman, and C. Silva constructed an infinite measure preserving rank-one transformation which can be viewed as Chacon transformation in infinite measure \cite{Adams}.
-There is another version of an infinite Chacon transformation which has similar properties to classical Chacon transformation \cite{Near}.
-V. V. Ryzhikov \cite{Ryz} generalized the Chacon transformation by using different size of spacers.
+T. Adams, N. Friedman, and C. Silva constructed an infinite measure-preserving rank-one transformation which can be viewed as a Chacon transformation in infinite measure \cite{Adams}.
+There is another version of an infinite Chacon transformation which has similar properties to the classical Chacon transformation \cite{Near}.
+V. V. Ryzhikov \cite{Ryz} generalized the Chacon transformation by using different sizes of spacers.
 The Chacon transformation is rank-one, and the examples and properties of rank-one transformations are studied in \cite{Ryz2}.
-We might ask if our result applies to generalized Chacon transformations as well.
+A. del Junco and K. K. Park \cite{del1982example} constructed the first example of a measure-preserving flow with minimal self-joinings.
+There is a theory of joinings for two-dimensional Chacon-like transformations, establishing properties such as minimal self-joinings and disjointness \cite{park1991joinings}.